Tomato Bruschetta Recipe for Canning

 Notes

-This recipe can be found in the Ball Complete Book of Home Preserving called "Bruschetta in a Jar" on page 223.
+This recipe can be found in the Ball Complete Book of Home Preserving called "Bruschetta in a Jar".

 Exit mobile version